-In a nutshell, the implementation of a proper maintenance regime will not only prolong the life of machine tools but also improve the quality of the product that is being processed.
+The implementation of a proper maintenance regime, with a focus on precision maintenance, will not only prolong the life of machine tools but also improve the quality of the product that is being processed.

 As machine technology gets more sophisticated, the complexity of maintenance requirements grows proportionally.
 Moreover, the increasingly strict tolerance requirements are also pushing manufacturers to calibrate and sharpen machines more frequently and efficiently.